aspose-total/Aspose.Total-Products/total/en/python-net/conversion/potx-to-xltx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-For a Python developer, who is trying to add a POTX to XLTX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including POTX and XLTX files.
+As a Python developer, if you are looking to add a feature to your application that can convert POTX to XLTX files, then Aspose.Total for Python via .NET API can be a great help.
+It is a full package of various APIs dealing with different file formats, including POTX and XLTX files.

+<h2>How Aspose.Total Helps for POTX to XLTX Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The conversion process is mainly in two steps.
+Firstly, you can use Aspose.Slides for Python via .NET API to convert the POTX file to HTML.
+After that, you can use Excel Python API Aspose.Cells for Python via .NET to save the created HTML into the desired Microsoft Excel format.
+This way, you can easily convert POTX to XLTX files with the help of Aspose.Total for Python via .NET API.

 {{% /blocks/products/pf/feature-page-summary %}}